Giles Gherson: Civil service

 the Cabinet on 8 March 2007.

-In July 2008, Gherson was appointed Deputy Minister of Policy and Delivery and Associate Secretary of the Cabinet, and in November 2011 he became Deputy Minister of Government and Consumer Services.
+In July 2008, Gherson was appointed Deputy Minister of Policy and Delivery and Associate Secretary of the Cabinet, and in November 2011, he became Deputy Minister of Government and Consumer Services.

 Gherson was appointed Deputy Minister of Research and Innovation and Deputy Minister of Economic Development and Infrastructure in September 2014, and Deputy Minister Responsible for Small Business in January 2017.

+After 15 years with the Ontario government he joined the Toronto Region Board of Trade, becoming President and Chief Executive Officer.

 Board memberships

 Gherson serves on the board of directors of Toronto Financial Service Alliance (TFSA).
 He is an observer to the board of Next Generation Manufacturing (NGM) Canada.
 He is an ex officio member of the board of Communitech.